somso2e/smuthi/docs/_source/01 about/about_smuthi.rst

     interface, a correct simulation result can in principle be achieved.
 However, special care has to be taken regarding the selection of the truncation of the spherical and plane wave expansion, see the :doc:`hints for the selection of the wavenumber truncation<../03 simulation guidelines/simulation_guidelines>`.
+  - Dipole sources must not be placed inside the circumscribing sphere of a non-spherical particle (exception: it is OK if the particle is in a different layer)

 License
 -------